sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 ## Popular plugins

-We already saw some of them on those projects, but list them properly with links, so it gets easier to check tem out when the time to use them comes:
+We already saw some of them on those projects, but list them properly with links, so it gets easier to check them out when the time to use one comes:

 | purpose                            | gradle       | maven        |
 |------------------------------------|--------------|--------------|